Focus on the Solution, Not the Problem

 How To Be More Solution-Oriented

 Have you ever met someone who is more problem-oriented than solution-oriented?
-Someone whose entire personality is based on complaining?
-They can rumble on for hours and hours about one issue after the other…
+A person whose entire personality is based on complaining!
+They can rumble about one issue after another for hours and hours.

 How did it make you feel?

-If we’re being honest, it can be super draining, and the worst part is that it doesn’t do a thing in solving the issue(s).
+If we’re being honest, it can be super draining, and the worst part is that it doesn’t solve the issue(s).

-Rather than focussing on the problems at hand, we need to be more proactive about finding solutions.
+Rather than focusing on the problems, we need to be more proactive about finding solutions.

 In Stephen Covey’s The Seven Habits of Highly Effective People, he says,